 2. Until the late 20th century, garnet was thought to exist in every color but blue

 When most people think of garnet, a red gemstone immediately comes to mind.
 The name is derived from “gernet,” a 14th century word meaning a deep red color.
-It also comes from the Latin “granatus,” which means grain seed.
+It also comes from the Latin “granatus,” which means grain seed (think of the color of a pomegranate seed).

 While red is the most common, garnet can be found in many colors.
 It can be colorless, white, gray, brown or black.
 It can also be yellow, green, pink, purplish red, orange-red and violet red.